HomeOfTheWizard/spring-bridge-maven-plugin/docs/index.markdown

 The plugin section allows this project to generate code for you, that will be picked up by maven injection mechanism.
 This will be done when you build your plugin.

-Then in the `<configuration>` section we tell what to do with this library (spring configuration class, and application properties to use, ect..).
+Then in the `<configuration>` section we tell what to do with this library (spring configuration class to load, application properties to use, ect..).
-This is an example that shows the minimum required configuration.
-We only provide the spring ContextConfiguration class that creates the beans we want from the imported library `spring-some-lib`.
+This is an example that shows the minimum required configuration, providing only the spring ContextConfiguration class that creates the beans we want from the imported library `spring-some-lib`.
-An example with full configuration can be found in the integration tests [here](./src/it/example/plugin/pom.xml)
+An example with full configuration can be found in [here](configuration)

 #### This is it! you are ready to go :rocket:
 You can now use the beans created directly in your Mojo.